Adam Liška

-Adam Liška (born 14 October 1999) is a Slovak professional ice hockey left winger who is currently playing for Severstal Cherepovets of the Kontinental Hockey League (KHL).
+Adam Liška (born 14 October 1999) is a Slovak professional ice hockey player who is a left winger for Severstal Cherepovets of the Kontinental Hockey League (KHL).

 Playing career

 Liška played as a youth in his native Slovakia, playing within HC Slovan Bratislava junior teams.
 Selected by the Kitchener Rangers of the Ontario Hockey League, 34th overall, in the 2017 CHL Import Draft, Liška opted to continue his development in North America during the 2017–18 season.

-After posting 31 points in 62 games with the Rangers, Liška went undrafted in the 2018 NHL Entry Draft and opted to return to Slovakia with Slovan Bratislava.
+After posting 31 points in 62 games with the Rangers, Liška went undrafted in the 2018 NHL entry draft and opted to return to Slovakia with Slovan Bratislava.
 Liška made his KHL debut in the 2018–19 season, appearing in 52 games as a rookie to contribute with 4 goals and 10 points.

-With Bratislava's return to the Slovak Extraliga, Liška decided to continue in the KHL, signing a one-year contract with Russian club, Severstal Cherepovets on 1 July 2019.
+With Bratislava's return to the Slovak Extraliga, Liška decided to continue in the KHL, signing a one-year contract with Russian club, Severstal Cherepovets, on 1 July 2019.